Based in | Germany |

 Mailbox.org has an attractive, 3-pane user interface.
 Here’s the email section:

-You get all the features you would expect: mail folders, message sorting (including sort by conversation), a reading pane, and the ability to sync to additional accounts.
+You get all of the features you would expect: mail folders, message sorting (including sort by conversation), a reading pane, and the ability to sync to additional accounts.

 Composing messages in Mailbox.org